RiskThinking/work-samples/Data-Engineer.md

 # Work Sample for Data Engineer

-Solve the following data pipeline problems using a DAG (Directed Acyclic Graph) oriented tool, such as Pachyderm, Airflow, Dagster, etc.
+To effectively solve the following data pipeline problems, it is essential to use a DAG (Directed Acyclic Graph) oriented tool.
+DAG tools like Pachyderm, Airflow, Dagster, etc., can help streamline data processing and management with tracking data lineage, ensuring data integrity, and minimizing errors during processing.

+To provide more context and clarity, including pipeline specs and diagrams can be helpful.
+These artifacts can help visualize the DAG and its components, provide information on how data flows through the pipeline, and highlight the dependencies between tasks.

 ## Problem 1: Raw Data Processing

 **Objective**: Ingest and process raw stock market datasets.

 ### Tasks:
-1. Download the raw datasets from https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset.
+1. Download the ETF and stock datasets from the primary dataset available at https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset.
 2. Setup a data structure to retain all data from ETFs and stocks with the following columns.
     ```
     Symbol: string